 Unfortunately, pillars and OKRs are often misunderstood and misused.
 This is especially true in the nonprofit sector.
 OKRs were born in tech, and most of the information available about them on the internet is tailored to tech and for-profit use cases.
 While basic OKR concepts can be applied in any industry, there are certain tweaks that should be made to them in order to ensure they’re truly useful for social sector organizations.

-We created this post (as well as a guide and template OKR dashboard, coming to our site soon) to show your nonprofit exactly how to set and use pillars and OKRs that will help you advance your mission.
+We created this post (as well as a guide and template OKR dashboard, coming to our site soon) to show your nonprofit exactly how to set and use pillars and OKRs that will help you address operational and strategic challenges and advance your mission.

 This is a long post that includes both basic information and step-by-step instructions for making OKRs work at your organization.
 I hope you’ll bookmark it and revisit the relevant sections as you begin to work through your own pillars and OKRs.